Ceylon iron wood

 Malayalam: Nagakesaram നാഗകേസരം, Nagachampakam, Nanku-നാങ്ക്

-Ceylon ironwood (Mesua ferrea) commonly found in Western Ghats areas of evergreen forests, at the altitudes of 1500 meters, slow-growing tree, grows to 30 meters tall. leaves are simple, opposite, oblong to lanceolate, bluish-grey to dark green leaves sized to 7 to 15 cm long and 1.5 to 3.5 cm broad, whitish underside, young leaves are pink to red, flowers are fragrant, white and large and male and female in separate plant, size to 4 to 7.5 cm in diameter, with five petals, stamens are orange or yellow.
-The fruits are ovoid to globose capsule contain 1 to 2 seeds inside.
+Ceylon ironwood (Mesua ferrea) is commonly found in Western Ghats areas of evergreen forests, at the altitudes of 1500 meters, slow-growing tree, that grows to 30 meters tall. leaves are simple, opposite, oblong to lanceolate, bluish-grey to dark green leaves sized 7 to 15 cm long and 1.5 to 3.5 cm broad, whitish underside, young leaves are pink to red, flowers are fragrant, white and large, and male and female in separate plant, size to 4 to 7.5 cm in diameter, with five petals, stamens are orange or yellow.
+The fruits are ovoid to globose capsule and contain 1 to 2 seeds inside.

 Medicinal uses: severe colds, sores, scabies, wounds, and rheumatism, the antidote for snake poison, bleeding hemorrhoids, dysentery with mucus, cough, and indigestion.